-If you’re travelling somewhere and plan to stay a while, long-term car hire can be a wallet-friendly way to get around.
-Whether you rent or lease, having a car on hand gives you flexibility to travel when and where you want.
+Whether you rent or lease, long-term car hire gives you flexibility to travel when and where you want.
 It’s particularly useful if you’re staying somewhere with poor public transport.
-Here’s my guide to getting the most out of a long-term hire car.
+Here’s our guide to getting the most out of a long-term hire car.

 Why book a long-term car hire?